hackclub/hcb-ops-plugin/README.md

-# Hack Club Bank Operations Plugin
+# HCB Operations Plugin

-This Chrome extension helps speed up Hack Club Bank's operations work.
-It modifies various pages on Hack Club Bank and other 3rd party websites (Expensify, SVB, etc.) to simplify workflows.
+This Chrome extension helps speed up HCB's operations work.
+It modifies various pages on HCB and other 3rd party websites (Expensify, SVB, etc.) to simplify workflows.

 Anything surrounded by a dark orange dotted line is added to the page by this plugin.
 Example: